JB395/Pool-Payout-Manager/README.md

 Here you can see the code has been edited to name the token "QRC TEST 527", with the symbol "QT527", and a supply of 1 billion.

-Also create a new file, enter the file name "SafeMath.sol" and paste in the code for [SafeMath.sol](https://github.com/qtumproject/QRC20Token/blob/master/SafeMath.sol).
+Also, create a new file, enter the file name "SafeMath.sol" and paste in the code for [SafeMath.sol](https://github.com/qtumproject/QRC20Token/blob/master/SafeMath.sol).

 Select the compiler button on the left side.